-Austrian baritone Markus Werba was born in Villach and studied at the Klagenfurt Conservatory and the Vienna Music University with Ralf Doring.
+The Austrian baritone Markus Werba studied at the Klagenfurt Conservatory and the Vienna Music University with Ralf Doring.
 Furthermore he had lessons with Robert Holl and Walter Berry and continues to work with Gerhard Kahry.
 He has been rewarded with first prizes at numerous international competitions.

 Markus Werba is also in demand internationally as a concert singer.
-In opera and concert he has worked with many renowned conductors such as Abbado, Tate, Bolton, Nagano, Muti, Conlon, Levine, Spinosi, Harnoncourt, Pinnock, Antonini, Villaume, Iván Fischer and Frühbeck de Burgos.
-He has given recitals at the Wigmore Hall and St Martin in the Fields in London, the Musikverein in Vienna, the Mozarteum in Salzburg, the Suntory Hall in Tokyo and for the Schubertiade in Hohenems.
+He has worked with many renowned conductors such as Abbado, Tate, Bolton, Nagano, Muti, Conlon, Levine, Spinosi, Harnoncourt, Villaume, Iván Fischer, Gatti and Frühbeck de Burgos.
+He has given recitals in venues including the Wigmore Hall in London, the Musikverein in Vienna, the Mozarteum in Salzburg, the Suntory Hall in Tokyo and the Schubertiade in Hohenems.